mel518/Automotive-Retailers/README.md

-Used Google Maps API to convert employee and Automotive Dealership addresses to coordinates.
+Used Google Maps API to convert employee and dealership addresses to coordinates.

 Python GMAPS used for visualization.